Resources for Staff and Faculty

 - Remind the student that counseling sessions are confidential.

-- Remind the student that counseling at the Counseling Center is free.
+- Remind the student that counseling in the Academic Success & Tutoring Center is free.

 - Point out that a situation does not have to reach a crisis state for him or her to benefit from professional help.
 A medical analogy may be useful.